EricLee0224/awesome-nerf-editing/README.md

 ## Recent Research [Latest Update: 2023/08/29☕]

+🚨 Note: Please be aware that the acceptance status of some of the included related works might not be up-to-date. 📝💡

 + [2023]
   - [ICCV'23] [Blending-NeRF: Text-Driven Localized Editing in Neural Radiance Fields](https://arxiv.org/pdf/2308.11974)
   - [Arxiv] [Novel-view Synthesis and Pose Estimation for Hand-Object Interaction from Sparse Views](https://arxiv.org/pdf/2308.11198) 丨 [[Project Page]](https://iscas3dv.github.io/HO-NeRF)